Danny02/danny02.github.io/_posts/2023-09-08-importance-of-acceptance-tests.md

 project I'm currently working on.
 There was a component that over time received many changes.
-The requirements had changed multiple times over the past months, and I was not really sure if all the code made perfectly sense anymore.
+The requirements had changed multiple times over the past months, and I was not really sure if all the code made perfect sense anymore.
 It seemed as if from time to time new requirements had partially overwritten the functionality of older requirements.
 And it was not really clear if the authors had made those changes consciously or not.

-In the following chapter, I will present an example which tries to highlight the importance of proper acceptance tests.
+In the following chapter, I will present an example that tries to highlight the importance of proper acceptance tests.
 The example is a very condensed version of one of the classes of this component.